 Incontinence Treatment in Charleston, SC

-The physicians at Lowcountry Urology Clinics of Charleston SC have years of experience in the causes, symptoms and treatment of incontinence.
+The physicians at Lowcountry Urology Clinics of Charleston, SC have years of experience in diagnosing the causes, examining the symptoms and providing treatment for incontinence.
 Here are answers to a few commonly asked questions about incontinence.

 What is Urge Urinary Incontinence?

 Urge urinary incontinence means you experience a strong urge to urinate, and then you are unable to prevent it.
 Most commonly, you will feel the need to go, but you can’t reach the bathroom before leaking.
 Both men and women experience this condition.

 Bladder irritability, instability, or an “overactive” bladder usually causes this sensation.